Our little mini-farms are BIG sellers.

 If you have not tried these before, here’s a brief description.

 These are the easiest to cook.
 I usually tell people that you can use them in any dish that you would do chicken, and cook it in a similar way.
 So is a great vegetarian or vegan staple.
-If you are a meat eater, it pairs very well with white meats including fish.
+If you are a meat-eater, it pairs very well with white meats including fish.
+The texture is not “spongy” like a field mushroom as it is more fleshy.

 These have a stronger umami flavour and a more textured or meaty mouth-feel.
-The flavour is not for everyone, but those that love it prefer nothing else.
-This mushroom works well in curries and pasta.
-We liken cooking it to bacon, where it has similar characteristics.
-For instance, aggressively frying it, it’ll take on a similar texture, if not flavour, so is fantastic as a topping for pasta dishes or taco’s.
+The flavour is not for everyone, but most of our customers love it and prefer nothing else.
+It is an exceedingly playful ingredient in the kitchen, it works well in curries, a fantastic topping for pasta dishes and our favorite in taco’s.
+Tip: fry it as one would do bacon, where it has similar crisp and a slightly smokey or earthy flavour.

 Growing Oysters: Frequently asked questions.